 Yes, only 60 thousand people, not even enough to fill a proper football stadium, which did create a good sense of community, although sometimes you felt the need to travel just to refresh your mind.

-And traveling is quite affordable if you go to Miami or some of the closer countries. (check out our post about eating healthy when traveling)
+And traveling is quite affordable if you go to Miami or some of the closer countries.

 And what kind of activities were available on an Island as flat as a pancake?
 Beach and water-related of course.